 - Folate: Heart health and cancer prevention, such as breast cancer, can be benefits of adequate folate intake.
 Folate is extra important during times of rapid growth, such as pregnancy.
 You heard me mamas-to-be, eat up!

 Who would have thought a blondie could be such a nutritional powerhouse?
-For anyone who is looking for a dessert option that will give you load of nutrients and not leave you feeling sluggish, STOP.
+For anyone who is looking for a dessert option that will give you load of nutrients STOP.
 Because this is it.

-I’ve had a few people tell me recently that they struggle with sweets.
-Well, I feel ya, I totally used to too!
+I've had a few people tell me recently that they struggle with sweets.
+Well, I feel ya, I totally used to feel that way too!
 Then I realized something.
 I really like sweets.
-I actually like sweets a lot more than I like savory foods.
 So, what the heck was I doing trying to fight what I truly enjoyed?
 There are millions of ways to make foods sweet and healthy.
-So, rather than trying to combat your sweet tooth, why not satisfy it in a healthy way.
+So, rather than trying to combat your sweet tooth, allow yourself to enjoy it.
+Give yourself permission.
+Work sweetness into your day.
 My morning oatmeal is sweet.
 My snack time yogurt bowl is sweet.
 I always have something sweet in my lunch.
-Dinner’s can be sweet too even.
+Dinner's can be sweet too even.
 I love doing chicken and waffles, with Kodiak Cakes protein-packed mix, drizzled with a little maple syrup and a side of veggies.
 And guess what?
 I ALWAYS have dessert.
-Learning how to eat to satisfy my cravings has allowed me to be the healthiest, strongest, most in-shape I’ve ever been from eating MORE sweet things.
-If you love it- don’t deprive yourself!
+If you love it- don't deprive yourself!

-When I’m working with my clients I focus on teaching them how to honor their body’s needs VS telling them what they think they should be eating.
-By teaching VS telling my clients, my clients are able to follow a sustainable style of eating and achieve true food freedom.
+With the girlfriends in my membership, The SociEATy, where you learn how to eat without food rules, I focus on teaching them how to honor their body's needs VS telling them what they think they should be eating.
+By teaching VS telling them, they are able to follow a sustainable style of eating and achieve true food freedom.
 Plus?
-They’re SO much happier eating what they enjoy!
+They're SO much happier eating what they enjoy!

 Gosh, I really love my job.